sri-akshat/my-money/README.md

 We can avoid the race condition by taking a lock on FundAccount, before reBalancing or change()

+Alternatively we can maintain version at a Transaction & MarketChange level and use that version to verify if it is the latest version during reBalance persistence

 #### Architecture

 Hexagonal architecture - Idea is to have a clean business layer, separated from Input / Output logic

 https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)

+##### Note

+Currently PorfolioManager holds on to a portfolio state and the class is light weight.
+For scaling we can choose to make the class completely stateless by passing the portfolio in all PortfolioManager contracts